jbroerken/mrhcore/doc/source/Application_Handling/Event_Exchange.rst

 **************
 Event Exchange
 **************
-All applications sent by a user application are sent with the help of a event queue provided by mrhcore.
+All events exchanged by a user application are sent and received with the help of a event queue provided by mrhcore.
 The core receives events from a user application to hand to matching platform services and send platform service events to the user application.